devanshi-bhatevara/C-13Features/README.md

 > **Note:** For the `field` keyword to work in C# 13, you must set `<LangVersion>preview</LangVersion>` in your `.csproj` file.

-### 12. Ref Struct Types Can Implement Interfaces:
+### 11. Ref Struct Types Can Implement Interfaces:
 In C# 13, ref struct types can now implement interfaces and participate as generic type arguments.
 However, since they are stack-allocated by design (to avoid heap allocations and boxing), they can't be assigned to interface variables.
 This gives you the performance benefits of stack-based types while still enabling code reuse through interfaces.

 ![carbon (10)](https://github.com/user-attachments/assets/e1c791e4-af56-4b05-a9b8-df444515be5c)

 - Click for demo: [RefStructType.cs](./C%2313/RefStructType.cs)

 For more details refer: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct

+### 12. Method group natural type:
+This feature improves how the compiler handles method groups, which consist of a method and all its overloads with the same name.
+In the past, the compiler would check all possible methods for a method group to find the right one.
+Now, the compiler prunes or removes methods that don't apply at each scope, like those with the wrong number of parameters or missing required constraints.
+This makes the process more efficient and matches how overload resolution usually works.
+If no suitable methods are found in a given scope, the method group won't have a natural type.

+For more details refer: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-13.0/method-group-natural-type-improvements

 ### 13. Ref and unsafe in iterators and async methods:
 In C# 13, async and iterator methods can now use `ref` variables or variables from `ref struct` types, which wasn't possible before.
 However, these variables can’t be used after an `await` or `yield return` statement.
 This change makes it safer to use types like `System.ReadOnlySpan<T>` in these methods.
 Also, iterator methods can now have unsafe code, but the `yield return` and `yield break` statements must still be safe.